Vasundhhara/AIQuest-Navigating-My-Data-Cosmos/README.md

 ## Contact

-For any inquiries or feedback, please connect with me on linkedIn: https://www.linkedin.com/in/vasundhhara-katoch-a72299169/
+For any inquiries, contributions or feedback, please connect with me on linkedIn: https://www.linkedin.com/in/vasundhhara-katoch-a72299169/